 “I strive to kindle a passion for learning and expand capacity to excel in each student, resident, fellow and attending that I have the privilege to interact with, effectively imparting core concepts together with an emphasis on the importance of professionalism and a sustained quest for excellence.”

 His new book, Cardiology Clinical Questions (McGraw-Hill 2011, ISBN-13: 978-0071748988), was written specifically to assist Cardiology Fellows with difficult diagnostic questions.

-His clinical interests include exercise physiology, exercise prescription, sports medicine, non-invasive cardiology including nuclear cardiology, echocardiography, and positron emission tomography.
-Current research projects investigate early cardiovascular screening of school-aged children for congenital cardiac conditions associated with sudden cardiac death, and is Principal Investigator of HEARTS (Houston Early Age Risk Testing & Screening study) www.gohearts.org.
+His clinical interests include exercise physiology, exercise prescription, sports medicine, non-invasive cardiology.
+Current research projects include (1) Study of Heart effects from Adults Drinking Energy beverages : ON Endothelial function (SHADE-ONE) looking at the effect of energy beverage consumption on vascular function; (2) Investigating early cardiovascular screening of school-aged children for congenital cardiac conditions associated with sudden cardiac death, and is Principal Investigator of HEARTS (Houston Early Age Risk Testing & Screening study) www.gohearts.org.

 “To give anything less that your best is to sacrifice the gift.”
 Steve Prefontaine (1951-1975)